 Factors that Affect a Valuation Multiple

 As a business owner, you understand the importance of knowing the value of your company.
-A business valuation not only helps identify that value, but also identifies key risks of the business.
+A business valuation not only helps identify that value but also identifies key risks of the business.

 Key company risks often impact and help determine the valuation multiple applied in the business valuation.
 Increasing risks associated with a business decreases the multiple a potential buyer is willing to pay for the business.
 On the other hand, decreasing risks associated with future earnings will increase the multiple a buyer is willing to pay for your business.

 By understanding the factors that increase and decrease your company’s valuation multiple, you as a business owner can focus on specific areas to help maximize the value.
 Below are some of the important factors that increase and decrease a business’s valuation multiple.
 For additional questions, schedule a free consultation with Peak Business Valuation.

 Factors Increasing your Valuation Multiple

 Strong Management Team

 A strong management team is much more attractive to a potential buyer than a company that is solely dependent on its owner.
 A company is successful by attracting, training, and retaining awesome individuals.
 Companies that have strong management teams in place tend to have a higher valuation multiple.